vaginessa/blog/articles/2011/05-90-perc-of-suces-is-showing-up-a-pro.md

 article](http://www.nytimes.com/2011/05/08/technology/08class.html) is a
 proof of that.

-In 2007 a Standford professor gave his student a taks: build a Facebook application and get people to use it.
+In 2007 a Standford professor gave his student a task: build a Facebook application and get people to use it.

 The result?
 Some applications became so popular that students made good